 - Prepared financial statements, including Statement of Business Activities or Profit and Loss Statement

-- Contractors’ invoices/contracts, etc.
+- Contractors’ invoices/contracts and clearance certificates, etc.

 - Cheque registers or cash disbursement journals

-Any inaccurate information provided to the WSIB may be considered a lack of full disclosure or making a false statement and can impact the period of premium adjustments made to your account.
+Any inaccurate information provided to the WSIB may be considered a lack of disclosure or making a false statement and can impact the period of premium adjustments made to your account.
 To learn more see our Employer Premium Adjustments policy.

 The WSIB and the Canada Revenue Agency (CRA) exchange information to maintain the integrity of their systems and ensure a level playing field for Ontario businesses.